3 strategies for getting past gatekeepers

 1. Provide value

-Plenty of articles warn that you shouldn’t sell to gatekeepers, but that’s bullshit.
+Plenty of sales trainers warn that you shouldn’t sell to gatekeepers, that you should instead build rapport with them through small talk and charming conversations—but that’s bullshit.

 Empathy is such an important skill in sales.
 You need a hard-nosed attitude that produces results, but you also need a fine-tuned emotional antenna.

-When you start your pitch or ask to speak to their boss, they’re already weighing the pros and cons.
+When you cold call them and start your pitch or ask to speak to their boss, they’re already weighing the pros and cons.
 What’s the upside to linking you with a decision-maker?
 Is this worth interrupting someone else’s busy schedule?
 Will this get me a raise?
 Will it get me fired?

 Your first objective is to minimize the perceived risk.